-They may have forgotten what you explained when the appointment was set.
+They may have forgotten what you explained when they scheduled the appointment.

-You can mention the specific policies you will be reviewing and what they should bring, if anything.
+You can also mention the specific policies you will review and what they should bring if anything.

-2. Call the Morning of the Appointment to Confirm
+2. Call the day before or the morning of the appointment

 It also shows your client how important the meeting is to you.